 Getting up from her chair she walks to the dresser.
 The lilies nod in her direction and intuitively, she brushes a few hair strands away from her face.
 Paul is gentle and considerate.
 His demeanor is that of a musician who plays his instrument with love.
 He is a coveted bachelor, adored by many women in town.
 And his eyes are on her.
 Erik is strong and impetuous.
 The son of a millionaire whose task it is to continue the wealth.
-A secure future of adventure and opportunity awaits her.
+A secure future of adventure and opportunity awaits with him.

 Through the window, a glimpse of Erik, striding in a charcoal suit, scarlet handkerchief in his breast pocket, makes her heart jump.
 He’s at their front door before she knows it, another chime from the doorbell.
-It’ll take him a few moments to climb the stairs and to chit chat with her parents.
+It’ll take him a few moments to climb the stairs and to chat with her parents.
 She passes the mirror and almost smiles.
 At least, she will savor this moment, this moment of all eyes on her and then, she and her father will negotiate.